-- 1. Unit must be installed in compliance with the installation manual. - 2.
-Unit must be grounded in accordance with the local or state regulations and applicable national codes. - 3.
-All field-supplied electrical components and materials must comply with local, state, and national codes. - 4.
-Electrical characteristics must be considered for electrical work and design.
-The capacity of power cable and circuit breaker for the outdoor unit must follow local, state, national, and manufacturer requirements.
+- Note - 1.
+Unit should be installed in compliance with the installation manual in the product box. - 2.
+Unit should be grounded in accordance with the local regulations or applicable national codes. - 3.
+All electrical components and materials to be supplied on the site must comply with the local regulations or international codes. - 4.
+Electrical characteristics chapter should be considered for electrical work and design.
+Especially the capacity of power cable and circuit breaker for outdoor unit should be more than that of electrical characteristics chapter.